Byron Buxton Player Props: Twins vs. Athletics

 Byron Buxton At The Plate

-- Buxton has an RBI in 20 of 73 games this year, with multiple RBI in 10 of them.
+- Buxton has driven in a run in 21 games this year (28.4%), including 10 games with more than one RBI (13.5%).
 He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.